Quantum sensing with a spin ensemble in a two-dimensional material

 \subsection{Discussion on Sensitivity and Outlook}

 A key benchmark for characterizing quantum sensing performance is the best achievable sensitivity~\cite{barry2020sensitivity}.
-From our measurements using an ensemble of $V_{B}^{-}$ defects in 2D hBN, we estimate an AC magnetic sensitivity of $\eta_\text{ac} \approx 138~\mathrm{nT}/\sqrt{\mathrm{Hz}}$ (Methods, Fig.~\ref{fig:Fig1}c).
-This represents the best performance reported to date among van der Waals materials and places the 2D quantum sensor on par with leading systems such as NV centers in diamond.
+From our measurements using an ensemble of $V_{B}^{-}$ defects in 2D hBN, we estimate an AC magnetic sensitivity of $\eta_\text{ac} \approx 138~\mathrm{nT}/\sqrt{\mathrm{Hz}}$ at $T\approx 2$K and $\eta_\text{ac} \approx 290~\mathrm{nT}/\sqrt{\mathrm{Hz}}$ at room temperature (Methods, Fig.~\ref{fig:Fig1}c).
+This represents the best performance reported to date among van der Waals materials and places our ensemble sensor on par with leading systems such as NV center ensembles in diamond.

-Since the sensitivity of an ensemble sensor scales as $\eta_\text{ac} \propto 1/\mathcal{C}\sqrt{N_e T_2}$, where $\mathcal{C}$ denotes the single-spin detection efficiency~\cite{barry2020sensitivity}, several clear routes for further improvement emerge.
-First, our present detection scheme does not fully exploit the advantages of large-$N_e$ ensembles due to the saturation of a single-photon counting module (Extended Data Figs.~\ref{fig:sensitivity}b,c).
-A direct comparison based on our measured performance with an avalanche photodiode confirmed that, for the same photon counts, we could immediately improve the sensitivity to $\eta_\text{ac} \approx 10~\mathrm{nT}/\sqrt{\mathrm{Hz}}$ (Methods).
+Assuming that an ensemble sensor detects a globally correlated signal, its sensitivity scales as $\eta_\text{ac} \propto 1/\mathcal{C}\sqrt{N_e T_2}$, where $\mathcal{C}$ denotes the single-spin detection efficiency and $N_e$ is the number of non-interacting quantum sensors~\cite{barry2020sensitivity}.
+This suggests several clear routes for further improvement.
+First, our present detection scheme does not fully exploit the advantages of large-$N_e$ ensembles due to the saturation of a single-photon counting module (Methods).
+We anticipate that an improved detector capable of fully utilizing the ensemble signal would significantly enhance the sensitivity, potentially reaching the nanotesla level (Extended Data Figs.~\ref{fig:sensitivity}b,c).
 Second, extending $T_2$ requires suppressing residual electromagnetic noise, even though surface effects are naturally mitigated in atomically thin 2D materials.
 Promising approaches include post-fabrication cleaning~\cite{rosenberger2018nano}, embedding defect layers within pristine 2D heterostructures~\cite{wang2023clean, purdie2018cleaning}, and active stabilization of spin-resonance transitions~\cite{akbari2022lifetime}.
 Finally, tailoring the emission profile of these atomic-scale single-photon emitters via integration with on-chip photonics~\cite{li2021integration, gelly2023inverse} could dramatically improve collection efficiency while simultaneously providing a scalable route to device integration.